gridu/PYTHON-vglotov/Readme.md

 # MySQL connector
 To extract data from table run

+    ./mysql_connector_run.sh <db_name> <table_name>

+to use custom name for DB and table or

     ./mysql_connector_run.sh

+to run for default values set.
-this will create DB and table inside and extract test table data into csv file inside mysql-connector folder
+This will create DB and table inside and extract test table data into csv file inside 'mysql-connector' folder

 # File creating via SSH